mvngu/haskyll/doc/recurse_loopless.md

 <!-- prettier-ignore-start -->
 :exercise:
-Use `map` and lambda expression to define the following:
+Use `map` and/or lambda expression to define the following:
 <!-- prettier-ignore-end -->

--   A function that outputs a list of the first $n$ positive even numbers.
+1. A function that outputs a list of the first $n$ positive even numbers.
--   A function that outputs a list of the first $n$ positive odd numbers.
+1. A function that outputs a list of the first $n$ positive odd numbers.
+1. A function that squares a number.
+1. A function that halves an integer if it is even, otherwise add 1 to the integer.

 <!-- prettier-ignore-start -->
 :exercise: